nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 Beyond getting an extra 30-days free via [my partner offer](https://logos.sjv.io/stapleton), you can get more free months by paying upfront.
 If you pay annually, you will get two months free on your Logos subscription.
 If you pay two years upfront, you get FIVE months free on your Logos subscription.
 If you use [my link](https://logos.sjv.io/stapleton), that five months turns into six months free.

+🔥 That's effectively more than 35% off compared to paying month-to-month.

 ## 4. Buy a Logos Library

 The best way to get the resources you want at a discount is to find them in Logos libraries.